Updated: May 15, 2023 |

 We noticed two consistent patterns with negative Vena Solutions reviews.

 First, the tool is difficult to adapt to and learn if you're not an Excel expert.
-So if you're acquiring Vena Solutions to eventually introduce other teams to the tool, you should be aware that not everybody finds it intuitive and easy to use.
+So if you're acquiring Vena Solutions to eventually introduce other teams to the tool, you should know that not everybody finds it intuitive and easy to use.

 The second is that the implementation process can take too long or be too expensive.
 One particularly disgruntled Vena user said their implementation period was initially slated for two months and ended up last eight...with no end in sight.